hilbix/tino/rants/github-firewall.md

 Hence if Semaphore gets hacked, **this would not even leak your nonpublic mail address**.

 Unfortunately doing so needs a high effort.

+## Cirrus CI (evaluating)

+At a first glance it looks promising, as it only wants to get Readonly access to everything.
+Write access is only needs for states, which is correct, as this is needed.

+However it seems much more complicated to get it started.
+I am now reading documentation on how to get started - which should not be needed in a postmodern product!
+(Semaphore is better in this respect.)

+## CircleCI (not yet evaluated)

+Perhaps I will evaluate next, if I fail with Cirrus CI.

+## Travis CI (not yet evaluated)

+Perhaps the godfather of CIs.
+I did not yet come around to test this.

+## Buddy (not yet evaluated)

+Is this a CI as I want?